 Project applications must fulfil all technical eligibility criteria in order to pass on to the quality assessment.
 This means that missing information/documents must be submitted to the JS within the given deadlines.
 If a project does not fulfil the technical eligibility criteria, the MA will take a decision to reject the project application.
 The JS shall send the decision to the LP.
 The MC will be informed about such project applications.

-2) Quality assessment of project applications
+1) Quality assessment of project applications

-Projects that fulfil the technical eligibility criteria are subject to quality assessment.
+Projects that fulfil the technical eligibility criteria are first subject to financial capacity assessment.